jongrim/flavortown-bookings/README.md

 # Flavortown Bookings

 This is a sample project created to explore the design of a restaurant bookings platform.
-You can [view this project live](https://main.d2lk3mm8k1gcdu.amplifyapp.com/bookings/all) or clone and (run locally)[#running-locally].
+You can [view this project live](https://main.d2lk3mm8k1gcdu.amplifyapp.com/bookings/all) or clone and [run locally](#running-locally).

 ## System design